Java-Archive/ProxyBuilder.github.io/docs/index.md

 <iframe src="//de.slideshare.net/slideshow/embed_code/key/qOl1Sz53XkmKTh" width="595" height="485" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe> <div style="margin-bottom:5px"> <strong> <a href="//de.slideshare.net/svenruppert/proxy-deepdive-javaone20151027001" title="JavaOne 2015 Tutorial - Proxy DeepDive" target="_blank">JavaOne 2015 Tutorial - Proxy DeepDive</a> </strong> from <strong><a target="_blank" href="//de.slideshare.net/svenruppert">Sven Ruppert</a></strong> </div>

 ## What goal we want to reach?
 This project was born, because I had to work a lot with old huge projects.
-The only thing I could relay on, is the pure JDK.
+The only thing I could rely on, is the pure JDK.
-So I started playing with different DesignPatterns and figured out, that Proxies are one of the most powerfull patterngroup for me.
+So I started playing with different Design Patterns and figured out, that Proxies are one of the most powerful pattern group for me.
 During the time I was writing the german Book ***"Dynamic Proxies"*** with [Dr. Heinz Kabutz](http://www.javaspecialists.eu/) I started to write examples.
 Step by step the examples are more generic and the ***ProxyBuilder*** - project was born.

 ## Some Examples
 To have an idea what you could do with the ***ProxyBuilder*** I will show here some examples.
-The more detailed informations you can find in the special sections of this website.
+The more detailed information you can find in the special sections of this website.
 This project is based on ***Java8***.

 ### Some Examples with DynamicProxies
 Here are some examples based on the ***DynamicProxy***.
 But we have created ***generated static*** versions too...